-Wondering how to host a Virtual conference?
+Wondering how to host a virtual event?
 Virtual conferences are the new normal.
 Event planners need to adjust and learn how to host a virtual conference that’s just as impactful and engaging as an in-person conference.
 Planners shouldn’t think they can lift an in-person event content and shift it to a standard slides-and-audio presentation.
 Delivering an online event is not inexpensive in time and money.
 Successful ones require a lot of planning, effort and creativity.
 As a result, additional costs should be expected.

 This step-by-step guide shows to how to host a virtual conference in 2022 including a roadmap to delivering a successful virtual conference.